beardstudio/test-commun/README.md

 ```

-This project was created for testing diffrent manipulation on a git repositery
+This project was created for testing different manipulation on a git repositery

 ```